MTG/otmm_tonic_dataset/README.md

 2. The number of recordings, which only have a single annotation, hence not cross-checked.
 3. The number of recordings, which have not been verified by a final human.

 These warning will only be shown in Travis CI, if there is a validation error separately.
 If you'd like to produce the warnings, you have to run the test manually in Python 2.7.
 To do so:

 - Open a terminal
-- Clone the Github repository to your local machine to the current directory
+- Clone the Github repository to your local machine into the current directory  (or wherever you want)
 ```bash
 clone https://github.com/MTG/otmm_tonic_dataset.git
 ```